 Treating canine heartworm disease involves killing the adult worms that live in the heart and pulmonary arteries, as well as those in the larval stages (called microfilaria) that circulate in the bloodstream.
 As with any other disease, formulating a treatment plan begins with a thorough examination of the dog's overall health and condition.

 Treatment for heartworms involves the administration of two medications.
 Melarsomine—administered through a series of injections—eradicates adult worms and ivermectin kills the microfilaria (larval stage).
 Additionally, a vet may prescribe antibiotics or steroids, depending on the stage and severity of the infection.
 And since melarsomine is injected deep into the muscles of the back, pain medications are often given concurrently with the injections to reduce the level of discomfort for the dog.

-There are two protocols that can be used for treating heartworm-infected dogs with melarsomine injections.
+Two protocols can be used for treating heartworm-infected dogs with melarsomine injections.
 The first protocol is reserved for dogs that are relatively healthy and void of significant heartworm symptoms.
 In this protocol, two injections of melarsomine are administered 24 hours apart.
-The second protocol is often recommended by veterinarians for use on all dogs, regardless of the stage of disease.
+The second protocol is often recommended by veterinarians for use on all dogs, regardless of the stage of the disease.
 This treatment course involves three injections of melarsomine—an initial injection followed one month later by two additional injections given 24 hours apart.
 The three-dose protocol has decreased complication rates and increased safety compared with the two-dose protocol.

 The "slow kill" method of heartworm treatment involves administering monthly heartworm preventive medications (usually ivermectin-based) and waiting for the adult worms in the heart to die a natural death.
 This is only recommended in cases where the dog is not a candidate for treatment with melarsomine or where financial constraints come into play.
 In this scenario, adult worms can take up to two years to die and are still capable of causing damage to the heart and lungs during that period.